phil-scott-78/thirty25-11ty/src/posts/ef-core-5-and-stackoverflow.md

 layout: layouts/post.njk
 ---

-# Playing with EF Core 5 and Stack Overflow Data

 Entity Framework Core 5 is starting to take shape with Preview 7 being released in late July.
 When I need to play with new data code, I like to use the [Stack Exchange Data Dump ](https://archive.org/details/stackexchange).
 These are The schema is simple enough, but with the variety of sized databases you can grab one that has enough data to make querying